saiumr/GifParser/Readme.md

 make parser
 ./parser

-# you should ignore main and target, they are not this project theme, but it useful for analyzing how to parse gif pic.
-Additionally, they use SDL lib.
+# you should ignore main and target, they are not this project theme, but it is useful for analyzing how to parse gif pic.
+# Additionally, they use SDL lib.
 make main
 ./main